SpheroidUniverse/SpheroidScript/docs/ui/button.md

 ## Corner radius

-By default, a button is a slightly rounded.
+By default, a button is slightly rounded.
 You can make it more rounded by setting the `cornerRadius` property with a higher value:

 ```